NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/3.Virtual_screening/README.md

 python biobb_docking_htvs.py --help
 ```

 Specially important are: the input files, the selection of the cavity or residue defining the pocket, the box size around the residue selection or cavity, the number of top ligands to show in the final summary and the settings for Autodock Vina (cpus and exhaustiveness).
+Make sure the binary path specified and the module loaded in the run file agree between them.

 See [biobb documentation](https://mmb.irbbarcelona.org/biobb/documentation/source) for additional properties not included in input.yml.